Icon Vehicle Dynamics – Stage 2 Suspension Lift Kit – 5th Gen Toyota 4Runner

 - Billet Aluminum

 Icon recommends running the #56100 shock shin guards or any other shock boot to reduce the chance of shock damage.
-The front coilover shocks of the Icon Vehicle Dynamics Suspension System are located in a “vulnerable position” that may allow debris to make direct contact with the shock shaft.
+The front coilover shocks of the IVD system are located in a “vulnerable position” that may allow debris to make direct contact with the shock shaft.

-There are many 5th Gen 4Runner owners that are not running the 54200 Rear Adjustable Track Bar and have no problems at all.
-If you plan on having flexed-out Friday’s every Friday, then you might want to get the 54200 Rear Adjustable Track Bar.
+There are many owners that are not running the 54200 track bar and have no problems at all.
+If you plan on having flexed-out Friday’s every Friday, then you might want to get the track bar.

-If you are fully flexed out, you will notice why Icon Vehicle Dynamics recommends that you run the Track bar.
+If you are fully flexed out, you will notice why IVD recommends that you run the track bar.

 But, you should be fine without it.
-We will install our suspension and then probably order the Track Bar at a later point.
-Better safe than sorry right.
+We will install our suspension and then probably order the Track Bar, and install at a later point.

 Wheels & Tires (Can you go 34″??)